 With the Czech Philharmonic, the Czech Republic has one of the best orchestras in Europe.
 In spring the Prague Spring Music Festival is held every year for several weeks.
 The venue of the well-attended classical music festival is the Refugium of the Czech Philharmonic, the Rudolphinum, which is located on the right bank of the Vltava River in Prague's Old Town.

 FAQs: Vacation Rentals in Prague

-We have collected the offers from 26 different providers in Prague, so we can offer you around 4000 properties.
+We have collected the offers from 13 different partners in Prague, so we can provide you with around 2300 properties.
 You're going to have a hard time deciding which one to go with!